aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 ## Approach 1 - Queuing the notification approach

-With this approach we will extend the `Illuminate\Auth\Notifications\ResetPassword` notification that the `CanResetPassword` trait sends, into a queue-able notification.
-Then we will queue this extended notification from the overridden `sendPasswordResetNotification` method implementation that we will add to the User class.
+With this approach we will extend the `Illuminate\Auth\Notifications\ResetPassword` notification that the `Illuminate\Auth\CanResetPassword` trait sends, into a queue-able notification.
+Then we will queue this extended notification from the overridden `sendPasswordResetNotification` method implementation that we will add to the `App\User` class.

-So first let's create a new `QueuedResetPassword` notification that extends the `ResetPassword` notification:
+So first let's create, in the `\App\Notifications\Auth` directory, a new `QueuedResetPassword` notification that extends the `Illuminate\Auth\Notifications\ResetPassword` notification:

 ```bash
 artisan make:notification Auth/QueuedResetPassword